What is turf toe?

 If your symptoms persist, it’s important to see a healthcare provider.
 You’ll also need to see a healthcare provider right away if your symptoms are more severe.

 If you have a grade 2 injury, your healthcare provider might prescribe the above.
-He or she may also recommend a hard shoe or walking boot to help keep your joint immobilized for a week or so after your injury.
+They may also recommend a hard shoe or walking boot to help keep your joint immobilized for a week or so after your injury.

 If you have a grade 3 injury, you will probably need immobilization for several weeks.
 This might involve a walking boot or a cast.
 Occasionally, if you have a grade 3 injury, you may need surgery as well.
 This might be particularly likely if you have a severe tear of your plantar complex, or if your joint is unstable.
 You also might need surgery if your injury doesn’t heal as expected.